Community Kindness Project

 Some people have the idea that there are things only boys do and some things that only girls do, but we know that all games and interests are open to all kids.
 What are some games you like to play?
 Could a (boy or girl) also like that game?

 When Julian joins the other mermaids, how do you think that makes him feel?
 Why?

 Abuela loves Julian unconditionally.
 That means she loves him forever and ever no matter what.
 Think of someone you love unconditionally.
 Wouldn’t it be fun to draw a picture of you and this person together?

-This month, we share Ruby Has a Worry by Tom Percival.
+In July, we will share Ruby Has a Worry by Tom Percival.
 In this book, the main character is Ruby, who is a very curious, creative girl, but one day something starts to worry her and this worry gets bigger and bigger and Ruby is not her usual adventurous self any more.
 Ruby finds a way to face her worry though.

 - Everyone has worries.
 We are not alone.

 - Ignoring our feelings can increase our worries.

 - Sharing our worries helps us deal with them.

 I get worried sometimes.
 Do you ever get worried or Is there something worrying you now?

 How does Ruby feel about her worry?
 How can you tell?